aakash1205/Credit-Based-Doc-Scanner/README.md

-Download this zip file and extract it.
+Download this Repo or clone it.

 Open the folder in your text editor.